Airomarto/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 11 - This is to list all files (even the ones beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in ths order) in long format
 Task 12 - This prints the type of file named iamafile which is in /tmp directory Task 13 - This is to create a symbolic link to /bin/ls named __ls__ and the symbolic link should be created in the current directory
+Task 14 - This copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.